Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

-\item As mentioned earlier, we use the term ``generalized light cones'' to mean (real) NGCs that \textit{appear to have their apexes} on a world line in the complexification of the spacetime.
+\item As mentioned earlier, we use the term `generalized light cones' to mean (real) NGCs that \textit{appear} to have their apexes on a world line in the complexification of the spacetime.
 A detailed discussion of this will be given in Sections~\ref{shear-free-NGC} and \ref{good-cut-eq}.

-\item The term ``complex center of mass'' (or ``complex center of charge'') is frequently used.
-Up to the choice of constants (to give correct units) this is basically the ``real center of mass plus `$i$' angular momentum'' (or ``real center of charge plus `$i$' magnetic moment'').
-There will be two different types of these ``complex centers \dots''; one will be geometrically defined or \textit{intrinsic}, i.e., independent of the choice of coordinate system, the other will be \textit{relative}, i.e., it will depend on the choice of (Bondi) coordinates.
-The relations between them are nonlinear and nonlocal.
+\item The term `complex center of mass' (or `complex center of charge') is frequently used.
+Up to the choice of constants (to give correct units) they basically lead to the `mass-dipole plus ``$i$'' angular momentum' (or `real electric-dipole plus ``$i$'' magnetic dipole moment').
+There will be two different types of these `complex centers of \dots'; one will be geometrically defined or \textit{intrinsic}, i.e., independent of the choice of coordinate system, the other will be \textit{relative}, i.e., it will depend on the choice of (Bondi) coordinates.
+The relations between them are non-linear and non-local.

-\item A very important technical tool used throughout this work is a class of complex analytic functions, $u_{\mathrm{B}}=G(\tau, \zeta, \overline{\zeta})$, referred to as GCFs that are closely associated with shear-free NGCs.
+\item A very important technical tool used throughout this work is a class of complex analytic functions, $u_{\mathrm{B}}=G(\tau,\zeta,\overline{\zeta})$, referred to as Good-Cut Functions, (GCFs) that are closely associated with shear-free NGCs.
 The details are given later.
-For any given asymptotically-vanishing Maxwell field with nonvanishing total charge, the Maxwell field itself allows one, on physical grounds, to choose a \textit{unique member} of the class referred to as the (Maxwell) UCF.
+For any given asymptotically-vanishing Maxwell field with nonvanishing total charge, the Maxwell field itself allows one, on physical grounds, to choose a \textit{unique member} of the class referred to as the (Maxwell) Universal-Cut Function (UCF).
 For vacuum asymptotically-flat spacetimes, the Weyl tensor allows the choice of a unique member of the class referred to as the (gravitational) UCF.
 For Einstein--Maxwell there will be two such functions, though in important cases they will coincide and be referred to as UCFs.
 When there is no ambiguity, in either case, they will simple be UCFs.

 \item A notational irritant arises from the following situation.
 Very often we expand functions on the sphere in spin-$s$ harmonics, as, e.g.,

 where the indices, $i,j,k\ldots$ \textit{represent three-dimensional Euclidean indices}.
 To avoid extra notation and symbols we write scalar products and cross-products without the use of an explicit Euclidean metric, leading to awkward expressions like